oar-team/oar/Docs/html/OAR-DOCUMENTATION.rst

                                command (default is current directory)
-     --project=<txt>           Specify a name of a project the job belongs to -n, --name=<txt>              Specify an arbitrary name for the job -e, --env=<txt>               Environment variables to set on the running proccess in the form "A=b C=d" (not implemented) -a, --anterior=<job id>       Anterior job that must be terminated to start this new one
+     --project=<txt>           Specify a name of a project the job belongs to -n, --name=<txt>              Specify an arbitrary name for the job --env=<txt>               Environment variables to set on the running proccess in the form "A=b C=d" (not implemented) -a, --anterior=<job id>       Anterior job that must be terminated to start this new one